immutant/openshift-quickstart/README.md

 Immutant on OpenShift
 =========================

-This is a (hopefully) short-term solution for trying out your Leiningen-based Clojure applications running in Immutant on OpenShift.
-Longer term, we hope to create an Immutant cartridge that you can embed into your AS7/EAP6 OpenShift applications.
+Here is a quick way to try out your Leiningen-based Clojure application running in Immutant on OpenShift.
+Eventually, we hope to create an Immutant cartridge that you can embed into your AS7/EAP6 OpenShift applications.

 By default, this quickstart will install the latest incremental version of Immutant.
 You can specify a different version by tweaking